 If your saw arbor requires you to slide the blade to the right on the arbor to remove it, slide the left-most saw blade from the stacked set onto the arbor first (with the face containing the arrow against the saw's arbor washer).
 You'll place the opposite outer blade onto the arbor last, with the arrow-side of the blade facing the arbor washer and nut that will be installed last.

-Next, locate your chippers, Your set probably will have four full-sized (meaning 1/8-inch wide) chippers, and one half-sized (1/16-inch wide) chipper.
+Next, locate your chippers.
+Your set probably will have four full-sized (meaning 1/8-inch wide) chippers, and one half-sized (1/16-inch wide) chipper.
 The width of the dado will be determined by the number of chippers that you install.
 Notice that each of the chippers will have a small number of teeth, but those teeth will have a carbide cutting face that should face you when holding the chipper vertically and looking at the top edge of the blade.
-If you need to make a cut wider than 1/4-inch, slide one or more chippers onto the arbor (oriented so that the cutting face of each chipper's teeth are facing toward the front of the saw when installed on the arbor).
-For an explanation of how many chippers and outer blades to install for various widths of cut, refer to this article on stacked dado blades.
+If you need to make a cut wider than 1/4-inch, slide one or more chippers onto the arbor (oriented so that the cutting face of each chipper's teeth are facing toward the front of the saw when installing on the arbor).

 Once you have installed the requisite number of chippers, place the second outer blade onto the arbor (with the arrow side of the blade facing away from the chippers), followed by the arbor washer and nut.
 Tighten the arbor nut with the wrenches, then lower the blade trunnion of the saw and install a zero-clearance insert into the throat for safety.